TreyM-WSS/m2x-android/README.md

 ### Create key

-Creating a key is really easy.
+Creating a key is very easy.
 In case you are creating a Master Key you do not need to provide any Feed ID or Stream name.
 The following code will create a Master Key with GET and PUT permissions only, and will assign to it an expiration date of a year after today.

 ```Java
 Calendar today_plus_year = Calendar.getInstance();